Pece17/LinuxServerManagement/README.md

 ssh -l oppilas 10.208.0.43
 ```

-SSH server port 8888 is now changed and connection is tested, after which SSH server port is reverted back to 22 on ```ubuntuminion```
+SSH server port 8888 is now changed with Salt and connection is tested, after which SSH server port is reverted back to 22 with Salt on ```ubuntuminion```

 # 21. Configuring nano text editor to support YAML and Jinja syntax highlighting on ```bustergraafinen``` (Work in progress)